mcastillo40/realtor/README.md

 1. npm install
 2. Start mongodb locally
-3. Set Private Key
+3. Set Private Key:
-4. (In order to test key, I understand this is not standard practice) export realtor_jwtPrivateKey=mySecretKey
+(In order to test key, I understand this is not standard practice) export realtor_jwtPrivateKey=mySecretKey
-5. Run npm start
+4. Run npm start
-6. App running on localhost:5000/
+5. App running on localhost:5000/
-7. Must manually set user permission 'isAdmin' to true in database, defaults to false
+6. Must manually set user permission 'isAdmin' to true in database if you want to manipulate data, defaults to false

 ### Register a User